andreaslyn/mini-yu/README.md

 ## Algebraic data types

-Mini Yu uses algebraic data types to represent data.
+Mini Yu has algebraic data types.
 For example, the natural numbers can be defined with
 ```
 data Nat : Ty
 let 0 : Nat